-When the sun was bracketed by the pylons on the forum’s western end, the voting ceased.
-Those who had not voted were left to make their way home; enough voices, the argument went, had been heard for a decision to be made.
-Some trials would feature only a few votes, ending well before the sun put an end to the process, but the line still wound out of the forum during Vere and Drelta’s trial.
-When the forum was cleared, Ellipa emptied the collection vessel onto the sand while Vere, Drelta, Allna, and Umpsil watched, and she began to count with great ceremony.
+The voting ceased when the sun was bracketed by the pylons at the forum’s western end.
+Those who had not yet voted were left to make their way home.
+Some trials might feature only a few votes and conclude well before the sun put an official end to the process, but the line still wound out of the forum for Drelta and Vere’s.
+Once the forum was clear, Ellipa emptied the collection vessel onto the sand, surrounded by the entire Assembly, while Vere, Drelta, Allna, and Umpsil all stood witness.

-The pile of uncounted twigs and glasses dwindled as torches were lit all around the forum.
-Ellipa placed another splinter of wood into the acquittal pile, and Vere’s hands darted out to snare her wrist.
+She began to count with great ceremony, and the uncounted pile dwindled as torches were lit around the forum to dispel the gloaming.
+Ellipa placed another splinter of wood into the acquittal pile, and Vere’s hand darted out to snare her wrist.

-“Nice try,” he said, while everyone else had yet to react.
+“Nice try,” he whispered, sliding the handful of splinters out of her voluminous sleeve and back into the pile where they belonged while everyone else had yet to react.
 A few guards belatedly ran towards them.
 “You’ll have to be faster than that if you want to hide your lies from me.”

-Ellipa laughed, but there was a note of nervousness in it.
+Ellipa laughed, but with a note of nervousness.
 “You act as if the conclusion is not already known.
 But I know you’re more intelligent than that.”

 Vere just smiled and released her hand, and the counting continued.